-Consuming alcohol or other drugs has a significant affect on your ability to drive safely.
-Drink and drug driving are significant causes of death and permanent injury.
+Consuming alcohol or other drugs has a significant effect on your ability to drive safely.
+Drink and drug driving are important causes of death and permanent injury.
 You might think that the risk of being ‘caught’ is less in country areas.
 You also might think that you are okay to drive after a few drinks or recreational drug use, but you are wrong.

 Alcohol and country roads do not mix.
 Alcohol and working machines or motor bikes on the farm do not mix.
 Country people make up the majority of those who die on country roads and drink driving is a factor in the rural road toll.

 It is well proven that being over 0.05 drastically increases the risk of death or serious injury—for you, your passengers, and people in other cars or pedestrians.
 As a supervising driver of a learner driver you must also be below 0.05.

 While the general rule suggests two standard drinks in the first hour and one drink in every hour after that will keep you below .05, this can vary depending on gender, weight etc.

 If you’re going to an event that involves alcohol, pick someone to be your designated driver—a person who won’t be drinking and will be responsible for getting others home safely.
 If you’re on your own and you’ve had too much to drink, don’t drive home.
 Stay with a friend or sleep it off in your car.
 Alcohol is also a serious contributor to interpersonal violence.
 Remember, just because you are not the designated driver doesn’t mean you should drink to the point where your judgement and behaviour is impaired.